Ai-Kiwi/HistorySaber/README.md

 ## How It Works

 1. A Python script periodically fetches player and score data using the ScoreSaber API. (currently not shared)
-2. Data is stored in a PostgreSQL database.
+2. Data is stored in a PostgreSQL database using timescaledb.
 3. The website displays this data in an easy-to-read historical format.

 ## Use Cases

-- Track how top players progress
+- Track how top players and their scores progress over time
-- Compare performance trends between countries
+- Compare performance trends and rankings between countries
-- Look back at rankings during certain dates
+- Explore historical leaderboard snapshots
-- See how leaderboards have changed over time
+- See how global and regional Beat Saber rankings have changed

 ## Contributing